Expectations for the first supermassive black-hole binary resolved by PTAs II: Milestones for binary characterization: Results

 In \autoref{fig:pterm_freqs} we show the distribution of pulsar term frequencies for all four sources and for different time slices.
 The 5 nHz (20 nHz) sources are shown in the top (bottom) panel, and each panel shows the injected Earth term frequency with a vertical black dashed line at the rightmost edge.
 Distributions in blue and orange correspond to sources in locations A and B, respectively.
 We plot the distributions starting with the 7-year time slice and ending with the 20-year time slice; progressively darker-colored curves indicate later time slices.
 With each subsequent slice, the distributions change only due to the addition of new pulsars; each pulsar term frequency does not change from one time slice to another.

 Across all time slices in both panels, the pulsar terms for location B are more widely separated from the Earth term compared to that of location A. Considering the distribution of pulsars on the sky in \autoref{fig:skymap}, this is expected.
 Location B has fairly large angular separations from the array's pulsars.
 Because the pulsar term depends on $\hat{\Omega} \cdot \hat{p} = -\cos\mu$ where $\mu$ is the angular separation, location B's large angular separations result in large differences between the Earth and pulsar term frequencies.
 Conversely, the high density of pulsars around location A results in small angular separations between the source and the pulsars.
+The pulsar terms in location A therefore do not achieve as great a separation from the Earth term as in location B.

+The separation in frequencies can generally be compared in terms of frequency bins.
+Note that the timespan $T$ of each time-sliced dataset is different, hence the frequency bins with bin-centers $f_i = i/T$ differ as well.
+The bins become more and more narrow with each successive slice, starting with a bin width of $1/(5\rm{yr}) = 6.34$ nHz and ending with a bin width of $1/(22\rm{yr}) = 1.44$ nHz.
+For A5 and B5 in the top panel of \autoref{fig:pterm_freqs}, across all slices, the pulsar terms lie in the same bin as the Earth term.
+More specifically, this frequency bin spans 4.75-7.92 nHz for the 7-year slice and 4.66-6.52 nHz for the 20-year slice.
+For A20 and B20 in the bottom panel, there is always some number of pulsar terms lying outside the Earth term's bin.
+At the 7-year slice, A20 (B20) has 3 (6) of 20 pulsars lying outside the 17.4-20.6 nHz bin.
+At the 20-year slice, A20 (B20) has 109 (115) of 116 pulsars lying outside the 19.6-21.4 nHz bin.

-The pulsar terms in location A therefore do not achieve as great a separation from the Earth term as in location B. A greater offset in pulsar term frequencies will improve sky localization, as there is more distinct information with which the binary's sky location can be solved \cite{CC2010,Lee2011}.
+We note, however, that Bayesian CW analyses are not limited to Fourier-bin resolution in the way that GWB analyses are.
+Consequently, any pronounced separation between Earth and pulsar terms, even if they remain within the same frequency bin, can aid in source characterization.
+A greater offset in pulsar term frequencies will improve sky localization, as there is more distinct information with which the binary's sky location can be solved \cite{CC2010,Lee2011,2025arXiv251204589G}.
 Thus, sources in location B are at a slight advantage in that they receive more pulsar term contribution to parameter estimation.